10 Ways to Go Back to School with Anti-Bias Education

 - Schedule Anti-Bias Workshops and Programs, including: A WORLD OF DIFFERENCE Institute training for educators, our Peer Training Program or interact assembly programs for middle and high school students or family workshops bullying and cyberbullying.

 - Visit our Early Childhood Question Corner to explore the roots of prejudice, how to address bullying among young children, how to initiate discussions about differences, how to ensure inclusive language and many more topics.

-- Read our Book of the Month, Each Kindness, to explore bullying, social isolation and kindness with your students and find other excellent books on our Recommended Multicultural and Anti-Bias Books for Children.
+- Read our Book of the Month to explore bias, bullying and social justice your students and find other excellent books on Books Matter.

 - Reflect on your classroom environment with our educator resources including "Creating an Anti-Bias Learning Environment," ”Considerations for Inclusive Holidays and Observances,” “Guidelines for Achieving Bias-Free Communication,” “Do’s and Don’ts with Special Diversity Events” and more.

 - Learn about our Words to Action Program, which helps to empower Jewish students to confront anti-Semitism and anti-Israel bias on college campuses.

 - Plan a lesson or an in-depth curriculum unit on Equal Access, Equal Treament, Marriage Equality, Cyberbullying, Ferguson and other topics using our K-12 Lesson Plans.